Clinical-Genomics/scout/docs/admin-guide/annotations.md

 #### GnomAD ####

-The maximum allele frequency of all populations [gnomAD][gnomad] population database.
+The maximum allele frequency of all populations in [gnomAD][gnomad] population database.

 - Key: `gnomAD_AF`
 - Value: `Float`